miyaz/gelbo/README.md

 * -wsping {WebSocket ping frame transmission interval (seconds))
   * The interval to send Ping frames to the client on the WebSocket connection (default: 30).
   * Specify a value greater than 0.
+* -wsping {WebSocket PING frame transmission interval (seconds))
+  * The interval to send PING frames to the client on the WebSocket connection (default: 30).
+  * Specify a value greater than 0.
+* -grpcping {gRPC PING frame transmission interval (seconds)}
+  * The interval to send PING frames to the client on the gRPC connection (default: 30)
+  * Specify 0 to not send PING frames
+* -grpcmaxrecvsize {Maximum receivable size (bytes)}
+  * Maximum message size that the gRPC server can receive (default: 4194304 = 4 MB)
+* -grpcmaxsendsize {Maximum sendable size (bytes)}
+  * Maximum message size that the gRPC server can send (default: 4194304 = 4 MB)
 * -exec
   * Enables the arbitrary command execution feature.
 * -proxy